jennyferpinto/falcon/README.md

 Run the following commands:

 	mvn clean package

 	docker-compose up

-'mvn clean package' will run the unit tests and start the application.
-To only run the tests without starting the application, execute the command below from the same directory:
+Executing 'mvn clean package' and 'mvn test' will both run the unit tests

-	mvn test

 Once the application has started up, run the following command in a new terminal tab: